Ausgabe 1, Band 5 – Mai 2009

 II.
 Michelman’s Republican Constitutionalism

 Frank Michelman’s Law’s Republic (1986) begins in direct response to the controversial Bowers v.
 Hardwick (1986) case.
 To understand Michelman’s approach it is therefore necessary to briefly rehearse the facts of this case.
 In August of 1982, Michael Hardwick was charged with violating Georgia sodomy laws by consensually engaging in sexual relations with another adult male in the privacy of his home.
 He subsequently brought suit in federal court to challenge the constitutionality of the Georgia statute on the basis of the privacy rights established by Griswold, Eisendstat, Stanley, and Roe.
-In one of the most morally and politically charged cases since Roe, the United States Supreme Court ruled five to four against Hardwick and an extension of privacy rights to homosexuals.9
+In one of the most morally and politically charged cases since Roe, the United States Supreme Court ruled five to four against Hardwick and an extension of privacy rights to homosexuals.

 To most liberals, the Supreme Court’s ruling came as a shock.
-By declaring in its judgment that “none of the rights announced in those cases bears any resemblance to the claimed constitutional right of homosexuals to engage in acts of sodomy…(for) No connection between family, marriage, or procreation on the one hand and homosexual activity on the other has been demonstrated,”10 Bowers represented a regressive measure bent on curtailing the nascent and growing privacy rights wave ushered in by Griswold and Roe under an undisguised heterocentric rationale.
+By declaring in its judgment that “none of the rights announced in those cases bears any resemblance to the claimed constitutional right of homosexuals to engage in acts of sodomy…(for) No connection between family, marriage, or procreation on the one hand and homosexual activity on the other has been demonstrated,” Bowers represented a regressive measure bent on curtailing the nascent and growing privacy rights wave ushered in by Griswold and Roe under an undisguised heterocentric rationale.

 Michelman offers a different response to Bowers.
-In Michelman’s reading, what is most alarming about this case is not merely the moralistic tinge of the Court’s decision, but “[r]ather, it is the decision’s embodiment of an excessively detached and passive judicial stance toward constitutional law”.11 This jurisprudence of detachment is evident in the Court’s final deference to the Georgia legislature and the twenty-five other state legislatures that criminalized homosexual sodomy.
-Thus, rather than “impos[e] the Justices’ own choice of values on the States and Federal Government,”12 the Court deferred to the presumed judgment of “we, the people” acting through their state legislatures as the preferred neutral ground on this issue of morality.
+In Michelman’s reading, what is most alarming about this case is not merely the moralistic tinge of the Court’s decision, but “[r]ather, it is the decision’s embodiment of an excessively detached and passive judicial stance toward constitutional law”.
+This jurisprudence of detachment is evident in the Court’s final deference to the Georgia legislature and the twenty-five other state legislatures that criminalized homosexual sodomy.
+Thus, rather than “impos[e] the Justices’ own choice of values on the States and Federal Government,” the Court deferred to the presumed judgment of “we, the people” acting through their state legislatures as the preferred neutral ground on this issue of morality.

 For Michelman, this defense of judicial restraint under the mantle of democracy is objectionable on several counts.
 Firstly, through this stance the adjudicative act becomes an unreflexive, uncritical one.
 As he explains,

-The devastating effect in Bowers of a judicial posture of deference to external authority appears in the majority’s assumption, plain if not quite explicit in its opinion, that public values meriting enforcement as law are to be uncritically equated with either the formally enacted preferences of a recent legislative or past constitu-tional majority, or with the received teachings of a historically dominant, supposedly civic, orthodoxy.13
+The devastating effect in Bowers of a judicial posture of deference to external authority appears in the majority’s assumption, plain if not quite explicit in its opinion, that public values meriting enforcement as law are to be uncritically equated with either the formally enacted preferences of a recent legislative or past constitu-tional majority, or with the received teachings of a historically dominant, supposedly civic, orthodoxy.

 This unquestioning attitude by the Court, particularly in rejecting Hardwick’s countera-rgument that there was an inadequate rational basis to support the establishment of the Georgia sodomy laws, leads to an exclusionary practice that is not only non-responsive to the claims for political freedom of one individual but also demeans the community as a whole by preventing the possibility for self-transformation.
 Thus secondly, this stance is objectionable because it presumes a static conception of citizenship and membership in the political community.
-In Michelman’s words, it “debases the community by slighting its self-transformative capacity…through lapse of commitment to extension of membe-rship to persons, who, at many historical moments could not count themselves to traditions whose meanings did at those times involve the exclusion or subordination of just those persons.”14 Finally, according to Michelman, the retrenchment of rights evidenced in Bowers is objectionable in that it produces an authoritarian conception of legitimacy since what is determined to be legitimate is what is dictated by a prior authority that is itself uncritically subsumed.
+In Michelman’s words, it “debases the community by slighting its self-transformative capacity…through lapse of commitment to extension of membe-rship to persons, who, at many historical moments could not count themselves to traditions whose meanings did at those times involve the exclusion or subordination of just those persons.”
+Finally, according to Michelman, the retrenchment of rights evidenced in Bowers is objectionable in that it produces an authoritarian conception of legitimacy since what is determined to be legitimate is what is dictated by a prior authority that is itself uncritically subsumed.

 As we can see from these objections, Michelman’s critique is broader than the adjudicative context of Bowers.
 Rather, this context serves as an opportunity to rethink what we mean by constitutionalism and its relation to democracy, in particular how we reconcile the ideals of law-rule and self-rule inherent in American constitutionalism.
 The balancing act attempted by the Bowers court does injustice to both these ideals.
-On the one hand, it suggests a passive and apolitical understanding (perhaps purposively) of the former; the Court is seen as “the servant, not the author, of a prescriptive text…an organ of law, and therefore not of politics.”15 On the other hand, it presumes an equally passive and uncritical understanding of the later.
-“Democracy thus conveniently answers to the need for authority…the social determination of disputed questions of value is imaginable only as a battle of preferences or as the exertion of an arbitrary, dominant will.”16 In other words, it fails to sufficiently answer by what right can others control Michael Hardwick’s liberty claims and by what right can the Court rule that these others have spoken for “we, the people”.
+On the one hand, it suggests a passive and apolitical understanding (perhaps purposively) of the former; the Court is seen as “the servant, not the author, of a prescriptive text…an organ of law, and therefore not of politics.”
+On the other hand, it presumes an equally passive and uncritical understanding of the later.
+“Democracy thus conveniently answers to the need for authority…the social determination of disputed questions of value is imaginable only as a battle of preferences or as the exertion of an arbitrary, dominant will.”
+In other words, it fails to sufficiently answer by what right can others control Michael Hardwick’s liberty claims and by what right can the Court rule that these others have spoken for “we, the people”.
 To this end, Michelman proposes a republican-inspired constitutionalism as a better account of the relation between constitutionalism and democracy, law and politics.

-Michelman’s republican constitutionalism is founded on two interrelated claims about the nature of American constitutionalism in particular and the law in general: first, that the principles of self-rule and law-rule can be reconciled by the possibility of a jurisgenerative politics17; and second, that the law is not merely a system of rules but a world of narrative and meaning, a fund of public normative references that organizes the political world, informs the individual and collective identity of its participants, and sustains their continued commitment to that community.
+Michelman’s republican constitutionalism is founded on two interrelated claims about the nature of American constitutionalism in particular and the law in general: first, that the principles of self-rule and law-rule can be reconciled by the possibility of a jurisgenerative politics; and second, that the law is not merely a system of rules but a world of narrative and meaning, a fund of public normative references that organizes the political world, informs the individual and collective identity of its participants, and sustains their continued commitment to that community.
 I shall expand on each point below.

 Michelman’s central concept of jurisgenerative politics is adopted from the work of Robert Cover.
-As Cover describes it, “the jurisgenerative principle (is) the legal DNA.”18 Michelman takes this conception one step further and asserts that it is a particularly republican legal DNA embedded in the twin premises of American constitutionalism: self-rule (a government by the people for the people) and law-rule (a government of the people by the laws).
+As Cover describes it, “the jurisgenerative principle (is) the legal DNA.”
+Michelman takes this conception one step further and asserts that it is a particularly republican legal DNA embedded in the twin premises of American constitutionalism: self-rule (a government by the people for the people) and law-rule (a government of the people by the laws).
 The first is inscribed in the principle of popular sovereignty and mediated by the system of representation and the second by the idea of the rule of law as that which provides for stability, certainty, and protection to individuals against arbitrary power.

 While these two principles might appear contradictory—and indeed are problematic—their reconciliation is the system’s irresistible jurisgenerative impulse.
-As Michelman depicts it, it is the process by which the law gains a “sense of validity as ‘our’ law.”19 The process by which the law’s authority is legitimated, however, can take various normative venues.
+As Michelman depicts it, it is the process by which the law gains a “sense of validity as ‘our’ law.”
+The process by which the law’s authority is legitimated, however, can take various normative venues.
 Why then is the republican route better?

 Michelman makes the case for the republican approach by contrasting it with a competing account: pluralist-inspired constitutionalism.
 He groups the theories of Richard Epstein, Buchanan and Tullock, John Ely, and John Rawls in this camp.
-According to Michelman, “such accounts have at their core a line of argumentation designed to show something like the following: Given the various, partly complementary but partly conflicting, pre-political aims and interests of the individuals concerned, and given also the inevitably competitive and strategic motivational realities of social (including political and economic) interaction, it is rational for everyone concerned to prefer the constitution in question to the next best practically attainable alternative.”20
+According to Michelman, “such accounts have at their core a line of argumentation designed to show something like the following: Given the various, partly complementary but partly conflicting, pre-political aims and interests of the individuals concerned, and given also the inevitably competitive and strategic motivational realities of social (including political and economic) interaction, it is rational for everyone concerned to prefer the constitution in question to the next best practically attainable alternative.”

 According to Michelman, two fault-lines are present in this approach.
 First, it presumes rationally motivated self-contractors as the heuristic agents for an account of the law’s validation.
 Second, it is transcendental in character in that this argument rationalizes the law according to a conception of the right removed from actual, political history.
-“Taking its scientific and philosophical premises as given, the argument’s gist then is that each person, whether she knows it or not, ought to accept the law in question as comformable to some assertedly objective notion of reason, nature, fairness, utility, or other criterion of rightness.”21 For Michelman, transcendental justifications of the law are not enough.
-“Whatever kind of authority a law may possess by force of transcendental justifiability, it is not the authority of self-government.”22
+“Taking its scientific and philosophical premises as given, the argument’s gist then is that each person, whether she knows it or not, ought to accept the law in question as comformable to some assertedly objective notion of reason, nature, fairness, utility, or other criterion of rightness.”
+For Michelman, transcendental justifications of the law are not enough.
+“Whatever kind of authority a law may possess by force of transcendental justifiability, it is not the authority of self-government.”

 Against pluralist conceptions of higher law, republican constitutionalism is political, historically sensitive, and immanently grounded.
-Normatively, it takes as its point of departure the concepts of communicative rationality and discursive validation of norms developed in the work of Jurgen Habermas and Seyla Benhabib.23 Its central contention is that “justificatory argument must at least begin to explain how that law might have been actually regarded by the people subject to it, in all their actual social and experiential situations, as deserving acceptance by them.”24 Discursive validation, the give-and-take of reasoned argumentation by situated agents each coming towards agreement on the validity of the law from their own perspectives as free and equal participants, thus provides the procedural means by which the law may attain a sense of self-givenness.
+Normatively, it takes as its point of departure the concepts of communicative rationality and discursive validation of norms developed in the work of Jurgen Habermas and Seyla Benhabib.
+Its central contention is that “justificatory argument must at least begin to explain how that law might have been actually regarded by the people subject to it, in all their actual social and experiential situations, as deserving acceptance by them.”
+Discursive validation, the give-and-take of reasoned argumentation by situated agents each coming towards agreement on the validity of the law from their own perspectives as free and equal participants, thus provides the procedural means by which the law may attain a sense of self-givenness.

 The republican quality of Michelman’s approach should be apparent.
 It is inspired by the ideals of political equality, active citizenship, and deliberative democracy.
 Yet it is important to note that this approach is not strictly procedural.
 The discursive process is itself dependent on the context in which it takes place.
-Participants are involved, as he states, in not just “one debate, but in a more encompassing common life, bearing the imprint of a common past, within and from which the arguments and claims arise and draw their meaning.”25
+Participants are involved, as he states, in not just “one debate, but in a more encompassing common life, bearing the imprint of a common past, within and from which the arguments and claims arise and draw their meaning.”

 Michelman describes this common world as a fund of normative references.
 He depicts these as a set of narratives through which the political community and its individuals imagine themselves as “a people”.
-Jurisgenerative political debate takes place as a contested “re-collection” of this fund.26 That is, this fund is not merely passively “collected” by subsequent generations but rather actively reshaped by them so that they may continually re-create and re-imagine themselves as a people.
+Jurisgenerative political debate takes place as a contested “re-collection” of this fund.
+That is, this fund is not merely passively “collected” by subsequent generations but rather actively reshaped by them so that they may continually re-create and re-imagine themselves as a people.

 This process of re-collection is itself dependent upon the active inclusion of previously excluded narratives and voices.
-In Michelman’s words, it “depends on ‘our’ constant reach for inclusion of the other, of the hitherto excluded—which in practice means bringing into legal-doctrinal practice the hitherto absent voices of emergent self-conscious social groups.”27 It is ultimately through this process which I would like to term re-collection as inclusive translation that the alienated authority of the Founding past is reconstituted and translated into the contemporary authority of present and future generations of citizens.
+In Michelman’s words, it “depends on ‘our’ constant reach for inclusion of the other, of the hitherto excluded—which in practice means bringing into legal-doctrinal practice the hitherto absent voices of emergent self-conscious social groups.”
+It is ultimately through this process which I would like to term re-collection as inclusive translation that the alienated authority of the Founding past is reconstituted and translated into the contemporary authority of present and future generations of citizens.

 From this analysis, the component features of Michelman’s republican constitutionalism may be summarizes as follows: first, the problem of beginnings is dealt with through a process of self-critical, transformative, and revisable dialogic validation of the law; second, this process presumes an existing normative fund of references, that is, a starting point of narratives that participants draw upon for collective identification across the intergenerational horizon; finally, this fund is itself readjusted, amended, and reshaped by a constant outreach to previously excluded social groups.
 Through this process of jurisgenerative politics the Constitution’s legitimacy is thus presumably attained and intergenerational commitment sustained.